 This hairy, native perennial grows 1-2 feet tall.
 The spreading branches have alternate compound leaves which are divided into 3 elliptic leaflets (C).
 Large creamy-yellow pea-like flowers occur in long, showy clusters at the ends of drooping flower stalks (A,B).
 The flowers are replaced by pale green, beaked seed pods that turn black as they mature (D).

-The creamy-yellow flowers, drooping flower stalks and hairy stem and leaves separate this plant from White Wild Indigo (Baptisia alba var. macrophylla).
+Creamy-yellow flowers, drooping flower stalks and hairy foliage separate this plant from White Wild Indigo (Baptisia alba).

 Species of Baptisia were once used to make a poor quality indigo dye, hence the name which is derived from a Greek word meaning “to dye.”
 Local Native Americans used the seed pods as rattles.
 This plant is poisonous, but distasteful and usually avoided by livestock.